 Being lost in the wilderness can be a terrifying experience.
 It can quickly become a life or death situation if you’re not prepared.

 Knowing how to survive if you’re lost in the wilderness is a crucial skill that could save your life.
-You will learn what are the first three priorities if you become lost.
+So, what are the first three priorities if you become lost?

 1. Stay Calm

 Staying calm when lost is an important part of being safe.
 It is easy to panic when you don’t know where you are, but it is important to avoid doing so in order to stay safe and find your way back.
 When you stay calm, you are more likely to think more clearly and make better decisions in a survival situation.